Bloggers are writers. They write text in the form of posts. Blogging is a written, text-based medium, right?

 Social Media Examiner knows how to keep visitors moving.
 Every post has an image at every scroll depth!
 Mike and his team do this deliberately to keep scan readers interested.

 According to our latest blogger research, more bloggers are using more images.
 In the last year, there’s been a 14% increase in the percentage of bloggers who use multiple images.
+Here’s another great study to back this up.

 It’s officially a trend.